lablnet/covid19/README.md

 Super Fast COVID-19 Dashboard and parser

-  The sole purpose of this dashboard is to make the general public aware of the current situation about COVID-19 virus outbreak in Pakistan.

-We have tried to sketch a clear picture for you in the simplest and the easiest manner so that you can explain everything to others in a convenient way, saving time and eliminating misconceptions about COVID-19.

 If you have any idea/suggestion to improve this dashboard, please write to mumerfarooqlablnet01@gmail.com

 ## Purpose